davepar/gcalendarsync/README.md

 # gcalendarsync
 Apps Script for syncing a Google Spreadsheet with Google Calendar.
-Events can be entered in a spreadsheet, and this script will add, update, and remove events in a Google Calendar to match the entries.
+Two commands are added in a "Calendar Sync" menu.
+One copies events from a calendar into a spreadsheet.
+The other commands goes in the opposite direction, spreadsheet to calendar.

 ## Limitations

-The script only syncs events in one direction, from the spreadsheet to the calendar.
-I've thought about how to go the other direction, but it's not implemented yet.
-So any changes made manually in the calendar will be wiped out.
-The spreadsheet is considered the definitive source for events.
-Calendar entries will be added, updated, and removed to make the calendar match the spreadsheet.
+WARNING: Events will be removed!
+If you're copying to the calendar, any event not found in the spreadsheet will be deleted!
+Likewise copying to the spreadsheet will delete any rows not found in the calendar.
+It's a good idea to try copying into a new spreadsheet tab the first time you run it.
+"Undo" may also save you.

 Recurring events are not currenty supported.